 Working of IoT – Explained with an example

-In response to that, the service agencies would send you service suggestions, price estimate, availability of the part and whatever information would be relevant for you, on your smartphone probably through a mobile app, since it is also integrated with the network.
+In response to that, the service providing industries would send you service suggestions, price estimate, availability of the part and whatever information would be relevant for you, on your Smartphone probably through a mobile app, since it is also integrated with the network.
 From here, you can choose whatever deal seems the most feasible for you.

-In addition, if any complaints are received for the same part, the manufacturer would try to track the origin of the issue, which is probably in the manufacturing process of that particular part.
-Once the problem is identified, the IoT network will notify the manufacturer to call off all the faulty devices from the market shelves or households, before they cause any trouble.
+In addition, if any complaints are received for the same role, the manufacturer would try to track the origin of the issue, which is probably in the manufacturing process of that particular part.
+Once the problem is identified, the IoT networks will notify the manufacturer to call off the entire faulty device from the shelves or households of the worldwide market, before they cause any trouble.

-Applications of IoT
+Real World Applications of IoT

 Applications of IoT are numerous for the simple fact that it is part of the digital spectrum of technologies that we come across every day; however, of a much bigger magnitude.
-Also because the basic underlying technology in IoT is connectivity, IoT devices can be integrated with almost anything that is electrically powered.
+Also, as the basic underlying technology in IoT is connectivity, IoT devices can be integrated with almost anything that is electrically powered.

 In Medicine and Healthcare, IoT along with Artificial Intelligence, is already being used for maintaining drugs surplus and patient-specific services.
 According to a survey, more than 65% of enterprises are already using IoT to handle their operations and supply chain management..